 Send us your bill and proof of any payment you have made.
 Proof of payment must be a receipt from the provider.
 It is a good idea to make a copy of your bill and receipts for your records.
-You can ask your care partner for help.
-You must submit your claim to us within the timeframes noted below:
+You can ask your Care Partner for help.

-• Requests for reimbursement for fitness/wellness must be received by March 31, 2024.

-- All other reimbursement requests must be submitted within 12 months of the date you received the service or item.

-- To make sure you are giving us all the information we need to make a decision, you can fill out our reimbursement form to make your request for payment.
+To make sure you are giving us all the information we need to make a decision, you can fill out our reimbursement form to make your request for payment.
 You don't have to use the form, but it will help us process the information faster.
 Your request must be written, and be signed by you, an authorized representative, or a licensed prescriber.
-You must include the following information with your request:
+The following information is required to process your request:

-- First and Last Name
+- o First and Last Name

-- Member ID

-- Date of birth
+- o Member ID or your date of birth

-- Service type:

-- Medical/Behavioral Health

-- Dental

-- Equipment/Supplies

-- Worldwide Emergency Services

-- Transportation

-- Healthy Savings

-- Fitness/Wellness

-- Delivered Meals

-- Vision

-- The name of the service/supply provider
+- The name of the service/supply provider and their National Provider ID (NPI)

-- Date(s) of service
+- o Date(s) of service

+- CPT code(s)

-- CPT/Diagnosis code
+- Diagnosis code(s)

 - You must include a copy of the receipt and an itemized bill of services or supplies.
 Receipts must show:

-- If you have questions, please call CCA One Care at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
-(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)
-The call is free.
-For more information, visit www.ccama.org.

 - Place and date of purchase

-- Total amount paid and payment method
+- Total amount paid

 - Items/services to be reimbursed

-- Service provider and date of service

 - The receipt or bill should include diagnostic and procedure codes.
 If an itemized bill is not available, you can submit a statement from the provider/supplier on their letterhead.
-Both your receipt and your itemized bill must be easy to read.
-CCA will not honor reimbursement requests for items purchased with gift certificates, gift cards, or pre-paid debit cards.
+Both your receipt and your itemized bill

+must be easy to read.
+CCA will not honor reimbursement requests for items purchased with gift certificates, or gift cards.
 CCA will not reimburse for coupons.

+• It would be helpful for you to indicate the service type:

+- Medical/Behavioral Health

+- Dental

+- Equipment/Supplies

+- Delivered Meals

+- Transportation

-- Either download a copy of the CCA reimbursement form from our website (www.ccama.org) or call Member Services and ask for the form.
+- You can get a copy of the form on our website (www.ccama.org) or call Member Services and ask for the form.